Kenny Brown (footballer)

-Kenneth James Brown (born 11 July 1967) is an English former professional footballer and current football manager.
+Kenneth James Brown (born 11 July 1967) is an English former professional footballer and current West Ham United academy manager.
 As a player, he played for Norwich City, Plymouth Argyle, West Ham United, Huddersfield Town, Reading, Southend United, Crystal Palace, Reading, Birmingham City, Millwall, Gillingham, Kingstonian, Portadown, Barry Town, Tilbury and FC Torrevieja.
 He has also managed Barry Town, CD Jávea, and Tooting & Mitcham United and been assistant manager with Grays Athletic and Chelmsford City.
 Following the departure of Dean Holdsworth as manager of Chelmsford in November 2013, Brown became their caretaker manager.

-His father, also called Ken, was also a professional footballer and managed Norwich City and Plymouth Argyle.

 Career

 Brown, a defender, began his career with Norwich City under the management of his father before playing for Plymouth Argyle, West Ham United, Huddersfield Town (loan), Reading (loan), Southend United (loan), Crystal Palace (loan), Birmingham City, Millwall, Gillingham, Kingstonian, Tilbury and Barry Town.
 He spent some time in Spain with FC Torrevieja before retiring from playing football.
 He famously scored the winning goal for West Ham United in a league match against Manchester United on 22 April 1992, handing Leeds United the impetus in that season's title race.

 He was manager of CD Jávea, a Spanish regional league side who played in the Valenciana Regional Preferente Group IV from 2006 to 2009.
 Grays Athletic announced an offer had been put to Brown to become assistant manager to Julian Dicks on 18 September 2009.
 Jávea denied Brown had agreed terms two days later, before confirming his departure later that day.
 In the 2012–13 season he was lead development coach and first team coach at Barnet, departing at the end of the season.